 - Sprinkle it on your latte, apples, toast, or smoothies

-- Take of spoonful with some honey
+- Take a spoonful with some honey

-- Swallow it in capsule form
+- Swallow it in capsule form as cinnamon supplementation

 In terms of dosage, experts suggest sticking to half a teaspoon to 2 teaspoons (2-4 grams) of cinnamon per day.
+Remember to gradually increase your intake to see how you tolerate it.

 What Recipes Contain It?

-I would take any excuse to sprinkle cinnamon into my recipes!
-And what I really want to tell you is, don’t be afraid to experiment.
-Here’s what I usually add cinnamon to:
+I would take any excuse to sprinkle ground cinnamon into my recipes!
+And what I really want to tell you is, don't be afraid to experiment.
+Here's what I usually add cinnamon to:

 - Cinnamon rolls